MicrosoftDocs/power-platform/power-platform/admin/global-service-administrators-can-administer-without-license.md

   - PowerApps
   - Powerplatform
 ---
-# Office 365 Global admins and Power Platform service admins can administer without a license
+# Global admins and Power Platform service admins can administer without a license

-By default, all Office 365 Global administrators and Power Platform service administrators who do not have a license are granted the following two levels of permission in model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service.
+By default, all Global admin and Power Platform service administrators who do not have a license are granted the following two levels of permission in model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service.

 -   System administrator security role
 -   Administrative access mode